isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 process is already using a port, then Kea logs the message and suppresses an error.
 DHCP service runs, but it is unavailable on some interfaces.

-The "service-sockets-require-all" option makes that Kea requires all sockets are successfully bound.
+The "service-sockets-require-all" option makes Kea require all sockets to be successfully bound.
 If any opening fails, Kea interrupts the initialization and exits with a non-zero status.
 (Default is false).

 ::